toopher/toopher-openam/README.md

 ### Compatibility Notes
-These materials were primarily developed on the following environment, and some of the commands references may be specific to these vendors.
+These materials were primarily developed on the following environment, and some of the commands referenced may be specific to these vendors.
 If you would like us to provide assistance with installation on a different environment, please contact us at <support@toopher.com>: